Giuseppe Cuccu

 Some specific topics and challenges include:

-- High parallelization and scalability for Black-Box Optimization (check out DiBB!)
+- High parallelization and scalability for Black-Box Optimization

 - Adaptation of Deep Learning to problems with limited data availability

-- Competing intrinsic motivation signals
+- Competing signals and multi-objective optimization trade-offs

-- Self-balancing explicit exploration
+- Self-balancing integration of explicit exploration policies

-- Hyperparameters meta-search
+- Fitness hyperparameters meta-search

 Selected Awards